 A Preliminary GCN Notice is issued automatically within minutes after a gravitational-wave candidate is detected.
-The candidate must have passed some automated data quality checks, but it may later be retracted after human vetting.
-There is no accompanying GCN Circular at this stage.
+Like an Early Warning GCN Notice, the candidate must have passed automated data quality checks, but it may later be retracted, and there is no accompanying GCN Circular.